 For those who seek it, New York State has a darker side to show off to fans of the offbeat, eerie, or macabre.
 Discover ghosts, haunted hotels, and creepy graveyards when you check out these spooky spots.
+Remember to social distance and wear a mask as required by state guidelines.
+Call ahead and check websites and social media to make sure attractions are open and available.

 Discover the paranormal on the Haunted History Trail